hotosm/docs/docs/tools-summary.md

 This is point, polygon, and line data - what you find on OSM!

-The shapes are represented by mathematical formulae underneath and rendered on your screen.
+The shapes are represented by some complex maths underneath and rendered on your screen.

 **This is the data that is typically layered on top of basemaps (either